sebastian-soderholm/boxinator/README.md

 1. To install all required packages, run
 `npm install`

-2. To run this front end application in development environment execute `ng serve` and navigate to `http://localhost:4200/`

-3. Create firebase account for authentication
+2. Create firebase account for authentication

-4. Environmental variables (environments/environment.ts)
+3. Environmental variables (environments/environment.ts)
     - Update your firebase settings
     - Update baseURL with your API's address